davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

     st.image([image, segmented_image], width=300) # output dyptich
 ```

-The FastAPI backend calls some methods from an auxiliary module `segmentation.py`, and implements a `/segmentation` endpoint giving an image in output (handling images with FastAPI can be a bit tricky but [it can definitely be done](https://stackoverflow.com/a/55905051/4240413)):
+The FastAPI backend calls some methods from an auxiliary module `segmentation.py`, and implements a `/segmentation` endpoint giving an image in output (handling images with FastAPI [can definitely be done](https://stackoverflow.com/a/55905051/4240413)):

 ```python